 Setting up Google Analytics in Brightidea

-• Select what audience is respected in regards to the analytics Google will pull:
+• Select the audience for which the analytics Google will pull:

-• Anyone, including people who have not logged in (This is catered to public sites which users could view ideas and not log into the system)
+• Anyone, including people who have not logged in (This is intended for public sites where users can view ideas without logging into the system)

-• People who have logged in (This will apply to all users, administrator or end users)
+• People who have logged in (This will apply to all users- both Administrators and end users)

-• People who have logged in and are end-users (This will apply to only users who login that are end users)
+• People who have logged in and are end users (This will apply to only logged-in end users)

-• People who have logged in and are admin (This will apply to only users who login that are administrators)
+• People who have logged in and are Admin (This will apply to only logged-in Administrators)

-• The next step is to add the Google Analytics ID from the administrators' Google Analytics account:
+• Next, add the Google Analytics ID from the administrators' Google Analytics account:

-• Once added, the Google Analytics will be all set.
-The user can then go into their Google Analytics account and track activity such as logins, browser usage, etc!
+• Once the ID is added, Google Analytics is ready to go.
+The Admin can then go into their Google Analytics account and track activity such as logins, browser usage, etc.

-• The administrator can use the same code (or different codes) for specific Initiative(s) and/or the Enterprise.
+• The Administrator can use the same ID (or different IDs) for specific Initiative(s) and/or the Enterprise.

 Was this article helpful?